How to Cure Salmon in One Savory Recipe

 Two 24-oz.
 (680 g) salmon fillets, bones eliminated as wished

-2 bunches sparkling dill, roughly chopped
+Two bunches of sparkling dill, roughly chopped

 Method: